Understanding AI Search Intent: How Machines Interpret Questions

 Intent Matching Across Different AI Platforms

-Different AI platforms interpret and serve intent differently.
+According to SE Ranking's AI search traffic research, ChatGPT commands 77% of AI-driven search visits, Perplexity holds 15%, and Gemini accounts for 6.4% — and each platform interprets intent differently.
 ChatGPT tends to provide conversational, context-aware responses that adapt based on follow-up questions.
 Gemini integrates real-time web data and tends to provide more factual, research-oriented answers.
 Perplexity focuses on providing sourced, verifiable information with clear citations.
 Copilot blends productivity context with search results.

 These platform differences mean your content needs to serve intent in multiple formats.
 A single comprehensive guide that addresses a topic thoroughly can serve all these platforms, but you should ensure your content includes both conversational explanations (for ChatGPT) and structured, factual information (for Perplexity and Gemini).